 Thanks to ongoing advancements in process control technology, a growing number of industrial organizations can realize the performance advantages of a true distributed control at a reduced cost.
-Major automation suppliers like Honeywell provide purpose-built DCS solutions, which can be tailored to fit specific control applications - regardless of their scope - and extended at any time to include personnel and assets, and even to integrate entire business operations.
+Major automation suppliers provide purpose-built DCS solutions, which can be tailored to fit specific control applications - regardless of their scope - and extended at any time to include personnel and assets, and even to integrate entire business operations.

-Honeywell's scalable and flexible control system architecture.
+Scalable and flexible control system architecture.

-Honeywell offers the Experion® LX DCSs for differently sized facilities throughout the process industries.
-With these scalable control systems, various functions and applications aimed at optimizing performance are inherently available in the context of specific industry operations.
+With a scalable control system, various functions and applications aimed at optimizing performance are inherently available in the context of specific industry operations.
 Data are also presented in an integrated operating environment.
+Today's innovative DCS technologies are intended to achieve improved plant performance and better business results, and can be implemented in a way that suits an individual site.

-Honeywell's innovative technologies are intended to achieve improved plant performance and better business results, and can be implemented in a way that suits an individual site.
+- Tightly integrated DCS and Supervisory Control and Data Acquisition (SCADA) - Advanced process controller to execute control strategies on a constant and predictable schedule

-- Tightly integrated DCS and Supervisory Control and Data Acquisition (SCADA) - Robust process controller to execute control strategies on a constant and predictable schedule
+High-fidelity simulation for training operators and engineers, and proving-out control strategies

-- High-fidelity simulation for training operators and engineers, and proving-out control strategies - Patented, high-performance Fault Tolerant Ethernet (FTE) control network - Optional redundancy at all levels: server, network, controller and I/O modules - Patented algorithm for predictive control - Universal I/O module design for compact footprint, and efficient installation and maintenance - Enhanced control builder application and Human-Machine Interface (HMI) - IEC 61850 interface enabling integration with the electrical system in a single control/SCADA platform - IEEE 1588 Precision Time Protocol (PTP) support for system-wide SOE - Powerful reporting tool for debugging and system maintenance - Smart device integration through industrystandard protocols such as HART®, FOUNDATIONTM fieldbus, PROFIBUS and Modbus® - Centralized asset management system for remote configuration and maintenance of smart field devices - Integration of PLCs, DCSs, Remote Terminal Units (RTUs), drives, safety systems and weigh scales through SCADA capabilities and OPC servers - Flexible Distributed Server Architecture (DSA) for integration of processes across multiple units, control rooms, or geographically separated locations for optimum flexibility and system maintenance - Virtualization solutions intended to improve performance and reliability in the industrial automation domain
+- Dual redundant LAN with multiple fault tolerance - Optional redundancy at all levels: server, network, controller and I/O modules - · Robust algorithm for predictive control - Universal I/O module design for compact footprint, and efficient installation and maintenance - Enhanced control builder application and Human-Machine Interface (HMI) - Standards-based integration with electrical systems in a single control/SCADA platform - Precision Time Protocol (PTP) support for system-wide SOE - Powerful reporting tool for debugging and system maintenance - Smart device integration through industrystandard protocols such as HART[®], FOUNDATION[TM] fieldbus, PROFIBUS and Modbus[®] - Centralized asset management system for remote configuration and maintenance of smart field devices - Integration of PLCs, DCSs, Remote Terminal Units (RTUs), drives, safety systems and weigh scales through SCADA capabilities and OPC servers - Flexible distributed server architecture for integration of processes across multiple units, control rooms, or geographically separated locations for optimum flexibility and system maintenance - Virtualization solutions intended to improve performance and reliability in the industrial automation domain

-With Honeywell's approach, industrial firms benefit from significantly enhanced batch capabilities.
+The latest innovative DCS technologies are intended to achieve improved plant performance and better business results, and can be implemented in a way that suits an individual site.
+Today's scalable and flexible DCS solutions enable process end users to extend their scope at any time to realize the benefits of robust and secure distributed control.
+With the "perfect fit" DCS approach, industrial firms benefit from significantly enhanced batch capabilities.
 Users can run an S88-compliant batch system entirely in the controller, providing faster and more reliable batch operations compared to a conventional serverbased system.
 Class-based recipes enable reuse of recipes and help reduce the cost of recipe engineering, maintenance, and testing.

-Process plants implementing Honeywell's patented, model-based control algorithm with the DCS can achieve optimal control by using a model of the process dynamics to predict effects of control moves on the controlled variable.
+Process plants implementing robust, modelbased control algorithm with the DCS can achieve optimal control by using a model of the process dynamics to predict effects of control moves on the controlled variable.
 By anticipating future changes, this control solution knows exactly how much to move the process to meet desired control objectives.
-The DCS also supports custom algorithm blocks for building user-defined algorithms and data structures for batch applications.
+It also supports custom algorithm blocks for building user-defined algorithms and data structures for batch applications.

-Honeywell's solution delivers automated procedures and operations for all steps of production, helps capture the knowledge of expert operators, and enables consistent and optimized procedures.
-It also increases operating flexibility to allow faster response to business opportunities while reducing the costs of incorrect execution of procedures.
+The latest modular DCS solutions deliver automated procedures and operations for all steps of production, help capture the knowledge of expert operators, and enable consistent and optimized procedures.
+They also increase operating flexibility to allow faster response to business opportunities while reducing the costs of incorrect execution of procedures.